ymlee0919/arkit/docs/classes/Arkit/Core/HTTP/RequestInterface.md

 ### isAJAX

-Test to see if a request contains the HTTP_X_REQUESTED_WITH header.
+Indicate if the request was made thru ajax

 ```php
 public isAJAX(): bool